wleddy/bikeandwalk.org/docs/data/data.md

 	</tr>
 	<tr>
 		<td class="fieldName">seqNo</td>
-		<td class="fieldDesc">A sequence number that is unique to the countingLocaton.
+		<td class="fieldDesc">A sequence number used in conjunction with the assignment record ID.
 It represents a trip by one or more travelers and is used to undo trips that the user
 			has entered in error.</td>
 	</tr>
 	<tr>